In the Beginning... Herman Rednick

 The widely diverse community of Earth Journey with its exquisite meditation temple, Tibetan Buddhist stupa (or chorten), two residential houses and campground with bathhouse and kitchen for retreatants, and a Chartres-style labyrinth, started quite simply with the remarkable teachings and experiences of Herman Rednick and the enthusiasm for the spiritual path he imparted to seekers.

 Before Herman died in 1985, he predicted that in 7 years another would come to carry on the teachings.
 In 1992, the Venerable Lama Karma Dorje of the Karma Kagyu lineage of Tibetan Buddhism met students of Herman Rednick in Santa Fe.
 They soon introduced him to the meditation group in El Rito.
 At the request of the community Lama Dorje directed the building of a stupa -- also known as a chorten -- to honor Herman and Herman’s own personal devotion to Milarepa, one of the founders of the Kagyu lineage of Tibetan Buddhism.
 Two of Herman Rednick’s students donated land for the project, one of whom gave seed money for construction, and had embraced Buddhism.
 Thus Kagyu Mila Guru Stupa was constructed, largely with volunteer labor from Herman’s students.
 The stupa was consecrated in 1995 by the Venerable Bokar Rinpoche and Yangsi Kalu Rinpoche.

-In 2006 a dharma house was constructed with donations and labor largely from the Buddhist sangha community, and that same year Lama Chodrak returned to India.
+In 2006 a retreat house was constructed with donations and labor largely from the Buddhist sangha community, and that same year Lama Chodrak returned to India.
 Since then the Kagyu Mila Guru Sangha has continued to invite Tibetan Buddhist lamas and rinpoches to teach and offer retreats.